 Narelle has worked exclusively with rabbits and guinea pigs for the last ten years and is devoted to these little creatures.
 She regularly provides lectures and information for veterinary students, vets and others in the animal industry promoting rabbits and guinea pigs.

 Dr Zoe Feigen joined the Melbourne Rabbit Clinic family in 2014, moving down from NSW where they grew up and studied at the University of Sydney.
 Zoe has owned rabbits for over 20 years and decided at a young age to become a vet so that they could ‘fix all the bunnies’.
 They are delighted to have the opportunity to work with bunnies and guinea pigs, and are enthusiastic about improving the welfare and appreciation for these small friends.
-Zoe is a self-professed nerd and in their spare time likes to draw, knit and discuss various books, tv shows and games with their friends on the internet.
+Zoe is a self-professed nerd and enjoys participating in queer, Jewish and disability activism in their spare time.

-Zoe currently lives with a tiny Netherland dwarf called Freddy, who controls their whole life.
+Zoe currently lives with a tiny Netherland dwarf called Freddy and an extremely buff rex x called Amelie, who control their whole life.